assemblee-virtuelle/semapps/website/docs/frontend/semantic-data-provider/index.md

 ```

 The semantic data provider rely on two important configuration:
 - The [Data Servers](data-servers), which describes the servers to which we want to connect and what they contain.
-Most of these information can be guessed from the VOID endpoint(s).
 - The [Data Model](data-model), which describes how we want the data to be displayed in React-Admin.

 ## Settings